Stay in touch we the latest developments

 Titania, our fully actuated bionic hand, is now in the final stages of development.

-This image shows part of the assembly process in our workshop.
-The mechanical design is complete, and we've reached Technology Readiness Level 5.
+You can see part of the assembly process in our workshop in the attached image.
+The mechanical design is complete.
 Electronics integration and testing are underway, and we've started manufacturing the first actuated prototype.

-If you're working in prosthetics, rehabilitation, or related fields—we'd be glad to talk.
+Contact us if you're working in prosthetics, rehabilitation, or related fields and want to collaborate.

 Titania | Bionic hand reveal

-After years of development and iteration, our fourth prototype is complete.
+After one and a half years of development and iteration, our fourth prototype is complete.

-Titania is the most advanced prosthetic we've built so far—a custom-designed, high-performance bionic hand developed from the ground up.
-It features wrist flexion and extension, myoelectric control, and a fully original mechanical architecture.
+Titania is the most advanced prosthetic we've built so far.
+It is a custom-designed, high-performance bionic hand developed from the ground up.
+It features wrist flexion and extension, electric signal control, and a fully original mechanical architecture.

 This is our first prototype intended for commercial release.
 Every part of Titania, from its internal components to its exterior design, has been engineered for both function and form.
-Our goal was to create a device that combines precision control with a distinctive visual identity—something that performs well and makes a statement.
+Our goal was to create a device that combines precision control with a distinctive visual identity, something that performs well and looks good while doing it.

 Titania represents the shift from research-focused experimentation to real-world application.
 With manufacturing preparation underway, we're entering the next phase: testing, refinement, and early-stage collaborations with users, medical institutions, and partners.